Spain art in Tenerife stands on Plaza de España, the central town square, like a lost tourist looking out onto its new lake.

 However, the idea of the single Guanche statue which stands where pedestrian walk has so much more artistic appeal.

-By the way, the Guanche, who was, realistically, reproduced in bronze by Tenerife Spain art is all the more impressive.
+By the way, the Guanche, who was, realistically, reproduced in bronze as Tenerife Spain art is all the more impressive.

 His neolithic people fell with him to defend freedom.
 In fact, the Guanches lost their liberty.